Job title Community sports coach

 The satisfaction I used to get from providing an activity that participants love, enjoy and learn something from, was immense.
 Also, the opportunity to influence somebody’s life with sport in the hope it has a positive impact and continues to do so throughout their lives is unique.
 The constant change and challenges you face is not replicated in the normal 9 to 5.

-What qualifications and skills do you need?
+Training to be a sports coach what qualifications and skills do you need?

 My advice on qualifications would be to gain experience in coaching before qualifying.
 Try your hand at volunteering at school or your local club to help assist the current coaches.
 Try to learn and understand some of the roles of what being a coach involves and whether you enjoy it or not.
 Once you have some experience this will either enthuse you to find out more or help you understand whether it is the right path for you.
-If it is right for you then I would recommend doing a beginner coaching course that gives you a gentle insight into what you need to do to become a qualified coach.
-Courses in rugby include Community Leaders Awards, TAG Rugby or Rugby Ready.
-I would then go back to broadening your experiences and volunteering as a coach but taking on a little more responsibility and using the skills you have learnt.
+If it is right for you then I would recommend doing a beginner sports coaching course that gives you a gentle insight into what you need to do to become a qualified coach.
+Sports coaching courses in rugby include Community Leaders Awards, TAG Rugby or Rugby Ready.
+I would then go back to broadening your experiences and volunteering as a sports coach but taking on a little more responsibility and using the skills you have learnt.

-What other advice would you offer?
+What other advice would you offer people considering a careers as a sports coach?

 Getting a coach mentor at this point is very useful as they will watch you and give you helpful feedback on how to improve.
 Make sure your mentor is honest with you and is of a higher level of experience than you, so choosing a friend may hinder your feedback.
 Try and keep a diary of things that went well and things that didn’t go so well and keep referring back to it as you might find consistencies with problems or find out what your strengths are.
 That way you can begin to self analyse more and look to improve areas of weakness and build on strengths.
-I would then begin to gain qualifications such as your level 1 from the recognised National Governing Body of your chosen sport.
-This will give you the necessary skills to be a competent assistant coach and even lead coach in some instances, remember though you still need to go away and gain even more experience in coaching and practise what you have learnt.
-Other qualifications at this point are a must for coaching such as first aid certificates, working with and safe guarding children certificates and a CRB check.
+I would then begin to gain sports coaching qualifications such as your level 1 from the recognised National Governing Body of your chosen sport.
+This will give you the necessary skills to be a competent assistant sports coach and even lead coach in some instances, remember though you still need to go away and gain even more experience in sports coaching and practise what you have learnt.
+Other qualifications at this point are a must for coaching such as first aid certificates, working with and safe guarding children certificates and a DBS check.
 These will make sure you are safe and competent in your working environment and often they will be linked to your chosen level 1 course.
 As your experiences grow you may wish to ask for work experience placements with current community coaches to get a real feel for the job.
-Often you will find the community coach job adverts require you to be a level 2 coach or working towards level 2 so if you feel you are ready to embark on your level 2 then begin to apply, but remember there is a big step up in coaching competences from level 1 to level 2 so make sure you have gained enough experience and knowledge of your chosen sport between courses.
+Often you will find the community sports coach job adverts require you to be a level 2 coach or working towards level 2 so if you feel you are ready to embark on your level 2 then begin to apply, but remember there is a big step up in coaching competences from level 1 to level 2 so make sure you have gained enough experience and knowledge of your chosen sport between courses.
 It is usually recommended that you leave about 2 years between level 1 and 2 so you have been able to apply your learning before progressing to level 2 but NGB’s do vary and can be influenced by your previous experiences.
-Once you are a competent level 2 coach and have a solid base of experiences I would suggest you research job pages to find positions that are available and gain valuable interview experience by applying.
-Coaching badges or certificates do not necessarily mean you are a good coach.
+Once you are a competent level 2 coach and have a solid base of experiences I would suggest you research sports coaching job pages to find positions that are available and gain valuable interview experience by applying.
+Attending sports coaching training courses does not necessarily mean you are a good coach.
 It is about understanding the role and being able to apply your knowledge at the right times and not rushing to collect as many badges/certificates as you can.

 Who we work with Past and Present